AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 Parameters

 -   `Stack`: required.
 This parameter is of the String type.
 It indicates the name or ID of the stack.
 -   `OutputName`: required.
 This parameter is of the String type.
-It indicates an output name of the stack.
+It indicates the name of an output of the stack.
 -   `RegionId`: optional.
 This parameter is of the String type.
 It indicates the region of the stack.
 If this parameter is not specified, it is set to the region of the called stack.

 Return value